 How big of a problem is identity theft?

 Identity theft is a significant problem and it grows each year.
+Since its inception in 2014, the department's Identity Protection Program has stopped more than $100 million in fraudulent refund attempts.

 What do identity theft criminals do with people’s information once they’ve stolen it?